pulumi/pulumi-hugo/themes/default/content/docs/esc/get-started/esc-run-command.md

 ```

 {{< notes type="info" >}}
 Commands run using `esc run` are not run in a subshell.
 This means that any commands that reference an environment variable like in the example shown above are not expanded by default.
 The `bash -c` portion of the command is what invokes the command inside a shell with environment variable expansion.
-See the [`esc run` documentation for the ESC CLI](/docs/esc-cli/commands/esc_run/) for more informtation.
+See the [`esc run` documentation for the ESC CLI](/docs/esc-cli/commands/esc_run/) for more information.
 {{< /notes >}}

 Because you have stored the value of `API_KEY` [as a secret](/docs/esc/get-started/store-and-retrieve-secrets/), your output will resemble the following: